almightycoder4/Img2Text/README.md

-This is a free Glitch Server which takes 30s-50s to getting alive and the it ready to work.
+This is a free Glitch Server which takes 30s-50s to getting alive and then it ready to work.

 #### You can also run on your local system by following instruction...